se-edu/se-book/oopDesign/inheritance/dynamicAndStaticBinding/text.md

 <tip-box>

-:package: Note how the constructor is overridden in the class below.
+:package: Note how the constructor is overloaded in the class below.
 The method call `new Account()` is bound to the first constructor at compile time.

 ```java
 class Account {